List of discontinued Volkswagen Group petrol engines: 5.2 V10 40v FSI (C6 S6/D3 S8)

-Twelve cylinder petrols
+Twelve-cylinder

 6.2/6.5 V12 48v (Lamborghini)

 This was a legacy engine, an original 3.5 litre version was developed nearly 50 years before the takeover of Automobili Lamborghini S.p.A. by the German Volkswagen Group subsidiary AUDI AG.
 The current 6.2 and 6.5 litre versions can trace their lineage to the original.
 The final model to use this was the Murciélago, which was released during the current VW Group ownership, developed with help from Audi.